moukoublen/pick/README.md

 returned, found, err := p.Int64("float")          // returned: int64(2)       err: ErrCastLostDecimals
 ```

-**Pick** is still in alpha version, a lot of changes going to happen both to api and structure.
+**Pick** is currently in a pre-alpha stage, a lot of changes going to happen both to api and structure.

 Special thanks to **Konstantinos Pittas** ([@kostaspt](https://github.com/daydroidmuchiri)) for helping me ... **pick** the name of the library.